thevedantatimes/thevedantatimes.github.io/_posts/2026-01-29-india-eu-deal.md

 ### 2.2 Symbolic illumination, not causal overclaim

-To say Vedānta “influenced” a trade deal can be misheard as claiming mystical causality.
-A more careful claim is usually stronger: Vedānta supplies a set of **categories** that help interpret how collective minds move from rigidity to workable unity.
+Vedānta supplies a set of **categories** that help interpret how collective minds move from rigidity to workable unity.
 Those categories include:

 *   **Adhyāsa**: superimposition and misperception